akos-games/akos/README.md

 Time needed to learn all the required skills to make a professional quality video game can be a source of discouragement for many creators.
 Akos has been designed to drastically reduce this time by **eliminating coding**, which is one of the most difficult game dev skills to master.

-In this way, we hope to motivate novice game devs to get started by focusing on what is most important in any creative endeavor: **creativity**.
+In this way, we hope to help novice game devs focus their creativity and **stay motivated** throughout their project.

 ## Donations